800B Fifth Avenue, Suite 1

 How is a PRF sample made?

 At this point in your PRF treatment, the fibrin material will be retrieved from the vials, and any red blood cell material will be removed from the sample.
-Dr. Stein will then place the PRF samples on a device known as an Xpression™ Box, which is specifically designed to optimize the last steps of creating a high quality sample of PRF.
+Your oral surgeon will then place the PRF samples on a device known as an Xpression™ Box, which is specifically designed to optimize the last steps of creating a high quality sample of PRF.
 The fibrin material will be placed on the perforated tray of the Xpression™ Box, and a compression tray will be placed over these samples.
 Additionally, a weighted cover will be placed over this tray for approximately 5 minutes.
 This pressure extracts serum from the samples and creates durable compressed fibrin membranes which are now ready to be used for a dental bone graft.
 At this point in your treatment, the PRF sample can be mixed with autograft material or dental bone grafting material prior to application.

 What is the difference between PRF and PRP?